harmingcola/contract/documentation/src/site/sphinx/contract_files.rst

         * body
             * The text body expected for a request and sent by the ContractClient.
             * The body can either be specified as a json object representing the body or as a string containing json.
-            * Any JSON in the body must have double quotes escaped.
+            * Any JSON in a string body must have double quotes escaped.
     * response
         * status
             * The HTTP status to be returned with the response